Ingrained: The Making of a Craftsman, is the debut book from writer and woodworker Callum Robinson

 Blending memoir and nature writing at its finest, Ingrained is an uplifting meditation on the challenges of working with your hands in our modern age, on community, consumerism, and the beauty of the natural world – one that asks us to see our local trees, and our own wooden objects, in a new and revelatory light.

-Ingrained is out now in hardback in the UK viaTransworld/Doubleday, and will be published in the U.S.A & Canada by Ecco/HarperCollins on December 3rd 2024
+Ingrained is out now in hardback in the UK viaTransworld/Doubleday, in the U.S.A & Canada via Ecco/HarperCollins, and in New Zealand and Australia via Penguin

 Reviews